April 30 – May 2, 2023 at Graduate Annapolis Hotel, 126 West St, Annapolis, MD 21401

 Listen to our session as topic experts discuss the ever evolving landscape of cybersecurity.
 How are agencies meeting cybersecurity challenges?
 What are some emerging cybersecurity trends?

-Federal Chief Information Security Officer, Office of E-Government and Information Technology, Office of Management and Budget, Executive Office of the President (invited)
+Senior Cybersecurity Policy Analyst, Office of the Federal Chief Information Officer, Office of Management and Budget, Executive Office of the President (Pending Agency Approval)

 Moderator: Tom Temin